gludescher/qulture_challenge/README.md

 ## 3.4.
 Error Handling

-This API uses the default HTTP status codes to report the result of requests but also makes use of proprietary error codes, with the intent of better specifying the problem.
+This API uses the default HTTP status codes to report the result of requests.
+It also makes use of proprietary error codes, with the intent of better specifying the problem.

 ### Default status codes